 Mark Tobey was born on December 11, 1890, in Centerville, Wisconsin.
-From 1906 to 1908 he attended classes at The Art Institute of Chicago.
+From 1906 to 1908 he attended classes at the Art Institute of Chicago.
 In 1911 Tobey moved to New York, where he worked as a fashion illustrator.
-His first one-man show was held at M. Knoedler & Co., New York, in 1917.
-In 1918 Tobey converted to the Baha’i World Faith, which led him to explore the representation of the spiritual in art.
+His first solo show was held at M. Knoedler & Co., New York, in 1917.
+In 1918 Tobey converted to the Baha’i World Faith, which led him to explore representations of spirituality in art.
 Four years later he moved to Seattle and began teaching at the Cornish School of Allied Arts.
-Also that year he began to explore Chinese calligraphy.
+That year he began to explore Chinese calligraphy.

-The artist went to Paris in 1925, beginning his lifelong travels.
+The artist went to Paris in 1925, the first of many travels.
 While in the Middle East in 1926, he became interested in Persian and Arabic script.
-Upon returning to Seattle in 1928, Tobey cofounded the Free and Creative Art School.
-From 1931 to 1938 he was resident artist at Dartington Hall, a progressive school in Devonshire, England.
+Upon returning to Seattle in 1928, Tobey co-founded the Free and Creative Art School.
+From 1931 to 1938 he was a resident artist at Dartington Hall, a progressive school in Devonshire, England.
 His tenure there was punctuated with frequent absences for travel to Mexico, the United States, and the Orient.
 Tobey spent a month in a Zen monastery outside Kyoto in 1934; the following year he began his “white writing” paintings, which were shown for the first time at the Willard Gallery, New York, in 1944.
-Tobey returned in 1938 to Seattle where, in addition to painting and teaching, he studied music.
+Tobey returned to Seattle in 1938 where, in addition to painting and teaching, he studied music.
 The Arts Club of Chicago held solo shows of Tobey’s work in 1940 and 1946.
 He was given a solo exhibition in 1945 at the Portland Museum of Art, Oregon.
-In 1951, at the invitation of Josef Albers, Tobey spent three months as guest critic of graduate art-students’ work at Yale University.
-Also that year the artist’s first retrospective was held at the palace of the Legion of Honor in San Francisco.
+In 1951, at the invitation of Josef Albers, Tobey spent three months as a guest critic of graduate art-students’ work at Yale University.
+Also that year the artist’s first retrospective was held at the California Palace of the Legion of Honor in San Francisco.